Anxiety- what does it mean to you?

 Anxiety – good or bad?

 Although we might not always welcome it, anxiety is part of who we are as human beings.
 It’s there to protect and help us avoid unnecessary risk or danger.
 If we never experienced anxiety at all, we wouldn’t survive for very long.
 Of course, there are people who seem to thrive on adrenaline hits and constantly take risks eg stunt men/women or people who engage in extreme sports.
-However, imagine if we were all adrenaline junkies who risked our lives every day; all systems need a counter-balance and so it’s important that some human beings are more cautious and risk-averse.
+However, imagine what the world would be like if we were all adrenaline junkies who risked our lives every day; all systems need a counter-balance and so it’s important that some human beings are more cautious and risk-averse.
 It’s only when the anxiety response gets out of hand and prevents us from living a normal life, that it becomes an issue.

 The Brain and the Survival Instinct